-What Dickens event are you going to?
-Whether you are participating in a Dickens Fair, are part of a Victorian caroling group, or are part of a Dickens production, such as A Christmas Carol, it’s important for a lady to know how to dress the part!
-We’re here to wrap it all up for you, maybe even in a big beautiful Victorian bow.
+Are you attending a Dickens-themed event?
+Whether you are participating in a Dickens Fair, are part of a Victorian caroling group, or are part of a Dickens production such as A Christmas Carol, it’s important for a lady to know how to dress the part!
+We’re here to wrap it all up for you in a big beautiful Victorian bow.

 Share Your Dickens Event

-And, we want to know about your Dickens event or group.
+We want to know about your Dickens event or group.
 Post in the comments section below (include a link, if available, so we can all visit!).
-We’d love to feature Dickens events in a blog post, perhaps even our next one!
+We’d love to feature your event in an upcoming blog post.

 So, where to start your character for a Dickens event?
-It starts with the silhouette and the silhouette begins with underpinnings (a fancy Victorian way of saying “underwear”).
-What kind of underpinnings are we talking about?
+Obtaining the proper silhouette for the era begins with underpinnings.

-Pantaloons, pantalets or drawers on the bottom – whatever you call them, they go next to the skin and over the stockings before the petticoats.
-A corset – worn by upper-class women but not usually worn by middle and lower-class women.
-A corset cover, or short-sleeved top, goes over the corset.
-A chemise is an alternative for those not wearing a corset.
-It is also a short-sleeved top worn much like an undershirt.
+- Pantaloons, pantalets or drawers on the bottom – whatever you call them, they go next to the skin and over the stockings before the petticoats.

 “The hoop skirt gained a foothold in the mid-1850s and eventually replaced the large number of petticoats formerly worn.”
-(Women’s Costume) The hoop was worm by mid and upper-class women.
+(Women’s Costume) The hoop was worm by mid and upper-class women during the Civil War era.
 Check with your group to see how wide your skirt can be.
 You want to make an impression but still have room for others.

 Onward to the Dress

-Form-fitting jackets were also a popular style for tops.
+- Form-fitting jackets were also a popular style for tops.
 Tops “were either collar-less or had a small Peter Pan style collar, made of self-fabric or a detachable knitted or crocheted one.”
-(Women’s Costume) The bolero jacket was also very popular during this time period.
+The bolero jacket was also very popular during this time period.

-When creating a dress, the bodice, or top, and the skirt would be made of the same material.
+- When creating a dress, the bodice, or top, and the skirt would be made of the same material.
 Depending on your group, you may need to seek out era-appropriate fabrics, especially prints.
-Skirts were very full to create the bell shape.
-Skirts were plain, flounced, or ruffled.
+Or, you can select one of our Victorian gowns for your event.

 Outerwear and Accessories

-When going out, ladies had a few choices.
+- When going out, ladies had a few choices to keep warm.
 The shawl was very popular as was the pelerine, a shoulder cape with long lappets hanging down the front.
 Capes or cloaks and coats took center stage during cold weather.
-(Women’s Costume)